Nizar Qabbani: Literary influences

 At the age of fifteen, Qabbani’s older sister, Wisal, died under disputed circumstances.
 Reflecting on his literary approach, he once stated: “Love in the Arab world is like a prisoner, and I want to set it free.
 I want to free the Arab soul, sense, and body with my poetry.
 The relationships between men and women in our society are not healthy.”

-In 1981, Qabbani’s wife, Balqees al-Rawi, was killed in the 1981 Iraqi embassy bombing in Beirut during the Lebanese Civil War.
-Her death had a profound impact on his life and work, inspiring the elegiac poem Balqees, in which he expressed both personal grief and political anger, holding Arab regimes responsible for her death.
+In 1981, Qabbani’s wife, Balqis al-Rawi, was killed in the 1981 Iraqi embassy bombing in Beirut during the Lebanese Civil War.
+Her death had a profound impact on his life and work, inspiring the elegiac poem Balqis, in which he expressed both personal grief and political anger, holding Arab regimes responsible for her death.
 In the poem, Qabbani described her life as “a sacrifice” and lamented that “after you, poetry will cease and womanhood is out of place,” portraying her loss as a metaphor for the suffering of the Arab people in the Levant.

-The city of Damascus remained Qabbani’s most enduring muse, inspiring numerous works, most notably The Jasmine Scent of Damascus While deeply connected to his native city, he also expressed a pan-Arab identity, portraying the Arab world from Mauritania to Iraq as a single community united by a shared history and struggle.
+The city of Damascus remained Qabbani’s most enduring muse, inspiring numerous works, most notably The Jasmine Scent of Damascus.
+While deeply connected to his native city, he also expressed a pan-Arab identity, portraying the Arab world from Mauritania to Iraq as a single community united by a shared history and struggle.

 In his poem Umm al-Mu'tazz, Qabbani described every Arab city as part of his “family tree,” evoking images of maternal care, childhood memories, and shared pain, and affirming his solidarity with the people of each city.

 Qabbani was a vocal critic of colonial and imperial projects in the Middle East, as well as of the corruption, oppression, and hypocrisy he saw among Arab leaders.
 His political verse often employed direct and confrontational language.
 In his poem Sultan, he addressed authoritarian rulers, accusing them of silencing dissent and persecuting those who spoke out.